sylvaindeschenes/sylvaindeschenes.github.io/privacy-policy.md

 ## How you can control Cookies on this Site

-You can remove your consentment for the cookies used on the Site by cliking the button bellow.
+You can revoke your consent for the cookies used on the Site by cliking the button bellow.
 This action will erase all the non critical cookies from the Site.

 <a id="cookie-notice-decline" class="btn btn-default btn-sm">Revoke Consent & Delete Cookies</a>